qu3vipon/drf-service-layer/README.md

            # business logic goes here.
    ```

-4. Specify a service class you have implemented as service_class.
+4. Specify a service class into a view as `service_class`.
    ```python
    # views.py